kaashif/dotfiles/README.md

 Without stow, you must copy the files manually.
 Installing stow only takes a few seconds, it's best to do that, especially considering it depends on nothing but Perl, which is always already installed.

+Note: Most of the configs might only work as-is on OpenBSD.